 The need for change

-Current gveornment-imposed fees prevent millions of Canadians from being able to afford domestic air travel despite the essential nature of this service.
+Current government-imposed fees prevent millions of Canadians from being able to afford domestic air travel despite the essential nature of this service.
 Reducing these fees by just 50 per cent could unlock greater access to air travel, stimulating demand for an additional 12 million one-way domestic flights each year.
 This boost in demand would be enough to support and sustain another Canadian airline comparable to the size of WestJet.

 With the right adjustments, the skies could become more affordable for millions, fostering greater connectivity and economic opportunity across the country.